oVEMP Testing

 Electrode placement (example)

-Use of this electrode montage does not require the active (white) electrode to be shifted during testing and is reported to provide the largest oVEMP amplitude (Piker et al., 2011).
+Use of this electrode montage does not require the active (white) electrode to be shifted during testing and is reported to provide large and replicable responses (Sandhu, 2013).
+Notice the reference electrode is placed slightly laterally from the orbital midline.

-The reference electrodes should be placed as close as possible underneath the eye in the orbital midline.
+The reference electrodes should be placed as close as possible underneath the eye, slightly laterally in the orbital midline.
+Some clinicians prefer to clip the top part of the electrode to move it even closer to the inferior oblique.
 Avoid placement close to the medial canthus (inner corner of the eye) as a null-point exists where there is no oVEMP response present (Sandhu, George & Rea, 2013)

 The oVEMP response is recorded from the inferior oblique muscle underneath the contralateral eye.
 Therefore, the right (red) electrode is placed under the left eye while the right ear is stimulated.
 Correct positioning of the electrode on the inferior oblique muscle is essential in obtaining a response (Sandhu, George & Rea, 2013).